-The Title I office and the Family Involvement Representative are the links to parents at the School's name South Main Street School.
-They are the tools that provide reasonable access to staff and administrator.
-Other means of communication such as emails and students agendas or journal are also utilized as a form of a communication tool.
+The Title I office and the Family Involvement Representative are the links to parents at the Washington Avenue School.
+They are the tools that provide reasonable access to staff and administrators.
+Other means of communication such as emails and student's agendas or journals are also utilized as a form of a communication tool.
 The Parent Visitation Policy is provided in the school handbook.